 Yorkshire Wildlife Park is home to the charity, the Yorkshire Wildlife Park Foundation.
 The Foundation was created in 2013 to be a dynamic catalyst for inspiring people to support conservation and welfare.

-In 2010 Yorkshire Wildlife Park rescued 13 lions from a run down zoo in Romania by launching Lion Rescue.
+In 2010 Yorkshire Wildlife Park rescued 13 lions from a rundown zoo in Romania by launching Lion Rescue.
 There were many donations of a small amounts – but it all added up to save the lions, so it was truly a people’s rescue.
 YWPF aims to make a big difference, a little bit at a time…

-YWPF’s charitable objectives are to promote and advance the conservation and welfare of endangered wildlife both in their natural habitat and in captivity and to educate and inspire the public.
+To promote and advance the conservation and welfare of endangered wildlife both in their natural habitat and in captivity and to educate and inspire the public.

 Cheryl is one of the founder directors of the Yorkshire Wildlife Park.
 Cheryl was formerly the Marketing Manager for Woburn Enterprises for 14 years (Woburn Safari Park, Woburn Abbey, the Inn at Woburn, Woburn Golf Club) before leaving to help found YWP.
 Cheryl has been involved for many years in the zoo community at national and international level and is a director and trustee of the British and Irish Association of Zoos and Aquariums, a board member of Enterprise Doncaster and Doncaster Tourist Board and a Patron of Welcome to Yorkshire.
 Cheryl has been instrumental in promoting YWP both at National and Regional levels and was a key figure in the Park’s mission to rescue 13 lions from a run down Romanian Zoo in 2010 and relocate them to YWP.